-The sCO2 cycle represents a breakthrough clean, compact, and high-efficiency technology option for future power generation, particularly in a world where fossil fuel based power plants need to become more flexible to complement intermittent solar and wind power.
+The sCO2 power cycle is a breakthrough clean, compact, and high-efficiency power generation technology, particularly in a world where fossil fuel based power plants need to become more flexible to complement intermittent solar and wind power.

-GTI Energy is joined by Southwest Research Institute and GE Global Research to design, build and operate this grid-connected, advanced power plant pilot that will be located in San Antonio, Texas.
-STEP Demo will be among the largest demonstration facilities for sCO2 technology in the world
+GTI Energy is joined by Southwest Research Institute and GE Global Research to design, build and operate this grid-connected, advanced power plant pilot located in San Antonio, Texas.
+The STEP Demo will be among the largest demonstration facilities for sCO2 technology in the world

 STEP is being built as a multi-user facility, not limited to the current team members.
 The open project is welcoming new partners from around the world.
 Through a Joint Industry Program, current and new partners will provide guidance to the operation and have access to proprietary project data to advance their sCO2-related technology developments.
 In addition, they have access to the reconfigurable facility to accommodate future testing of their own sCO2 components and system/cycle configurations and upgrades.

 Because this sCO2 cycle works with a much smaller turbine, utilizing this technology results in smaller power generation plants — reducing costs while at the same time increasing efficiency.
 The project is slated to be completed in 2024.